michael-hartmann/caps/docs/paper/paper.md

 ``CaPS`` has been used to analyze negative Casimir entropies [@ingold_pre_2015;
 @umrath_pre_2015], and to study corrections to the widely used proximity force approximation for experimentally relevant parameters [@hartmann_prl_2017].
-In addition, data generated using ``CaPS`` was used to analyze the experiments in Ref. [@liu_prb_2019] and Ref. [@liu_pra_2019].
+In addition, data generated using ``CaPS`` were used to analyze the experiments in Ref. [@liu_prb_2019] and Ref. [@liu_pra_2019].
 The package is released under the GPLv2 license.